Shriraj1901/ecommerce/README.md

 Setting up of the frontend with following commands and packages

 tailwind CSS

+Milestone 6: Project Overview -
+Key Learnings -

+We learned how to encrytp the password and store it in the database (Hashing) , Using the Bcrypt package.
+We also learned how to store data of new users inside the database.
 React (npm create vite@latest frontend) setting up of the backend with following commands and packages npm init || npm init -y